MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### October 1, 2019

-Dynamics 365 Guides is now generally available (GA)!
-The October 1, 2019 updates for the PC app, HoloLens app, and Common Data Service solution need to be installed to continue using Dynamics 365 Guides.
-Dynamics 365 Guides upgrades will continue to work with your preview license until it expires.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] is now generally available (GA)!
+The October 1, 2019 updates for the PC app, HoloLens app, and Common Data Service solution need to be installed to continue using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]. v upgrades will continue to work with your preview license until it expires.
 To check your preview license expiration date, go to https:<i></i>//admin.microsoft.com/, and then select **Billing** in settings to ensure continuity.

 New customers must acquire a new GA license.
 Please go to aka.ms/GetGuides for information on licenses, installation, and upgrades.

-Dynamics 365 Guides app version 200.1909.XX and solution version 200.0.0.XX include the following updates:
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 200.1909.XX and solution version 200.0.0.XX include the following updates:

 - **Try the demo.** You can now try an out-of-box sample guide on the HoloLens app without signing up for a license or authoring a guide yourself.

-- **Customer satisfaction surveys.** We will occasionally ask you to rate your satisfaction with the Dynamics 365 Guides to help us improve the product.
+- **Customer satisfaction surveys.** We will occasionally ask you to rate your satisfaction with the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] to help us improve the product.

 - **Opt out of sending data to Microsoft.** On both PC and HoloLens apps, for privacy reasons, you can turn off the ability to send telemetry data to Microsoft.